-- 45 (1) Forty-eight hours notice shall be given Notice of Motion of a motion. - (2) Notwithstanding Rule 45(1), no notice Notice not is required for the following motions: Notice not - (a) to continue a sitting beyond the normal hour of daily adjournment; - (b) to amend a bill or a motion introduced in Committee of the Whole, or to report progress; - (c) to suspend a Member from the Assembly; - (d) to order the withdrawal of strangers; - (e) to adjourn the Assembly or the debate; - (f) to deal with a question of privilege; - (g) relating to bills after their introduction; - (h) to set aside the ordinary business of the House to discuss a matter of urgent public importance, provided that one hour's notice has been given to the Speaker; - (i) to move a Minister's Statement into Committee of the Whole; or - (j) to amend another motion.
+- (a) to continue a sitting beyond the normal hour of daily adjournment: - (b) to amend a bill or motion introduced in Committee of the Whole, or to report progress;

+- (c) to suspend a Member from the Assembly;

+- (d) to order the withdrawal of strangers;

+- (e) to adjourn the Assembly or the debate;

+- (f) to deal with a question of privilege;

+- (g) relating to bills after their introduction;

+- (h) to set aside the ordinary business of the House to consider a matter of urgent public importance, provided that one hour's notice has been given to the Speaker;

+- (i) to refer a Minister's Statement into Committee of the Whole; or

+- (i) to amend another motion.

-(3) A Member giving notice shall:
+- (3)A Member giving notice shall:

+Member giving notice

-- (a) specify the day on which the motion is to be moved; - (b) read the full text of the resolution portion of the motion; and - (c) deliver to the Table a written copy of the motion. - (4) The notice referred to in Rule 45(3) Notice in shall be printed in Hansard.
-Hansard - (5) No Member shall give more than two Only two notices of motion in one day.
-Only two
+- (a) specify the day on which the motion is to be moved; - (b) read the full text of the resolution portion of the motion; and - (c) deliver to the Table a written copy of the motion. - (4) The notice referred to in Rule 45(3) shall be Notice in printed in Hansard.

+Hansard

+No Member shall give more than two notices Only two notices (5) of motion in one day.